Practice of CEOs appointment at state-owned enterprises after implementation of corporate governance reform

 If we look for explanations why change implementation has been more successful at state-owned banks compared to state-owned enterprises, some may claim that the legislation applicable to state-owned banks was, at least at the time, better, and they will be right.
 However, as demonstrated by Energoatom case, legal requirements alone do not always guarantee that change happens.

-If we look deeper, presence of powerful regulatory authority in banking sector (National Bank of Ukraine) is what makes the difference.
+If we look deeper, the presence of powerful regulatory authority in banking sector (National Bank of Ukraine) is what makes the difference.
 NBU reform is considered as one of the most successful reform cases, and the country now has an institutionally capable banking regulator protected from undue political interference.

 NBU supervision focuses, among other things, on ensuring that the banks (including state-owned banks) have good corporate governance as a prerequisite for sustainability of the financial system.
 Hence, in addition to ownership entity (the government), another entity that shapes the corporate governance practices at state-owned banks is the independent regulator that promotes good governance.

-Existence of independent regulator has been a factor in practically the only case when CEO of a key state-owned enterprise was appointed by independent board on the basis of competitive selection procedure, i.e. Ukrenergo CEO in 2020
+Existence of independent regulator has been a factor in practically the only case when CEO of a key state-owned enterprise was appointed by independent board on the basis of competitive selection procedure, i.e. Ukrenergo CEO in 2020.

-At the time, the government intended to have Ukrenergo certified as transmission system operator as a precondition for integration into European electricity market.
+At the time, the government intended to have Ukrenergo certified as transmission system operator as a precondition for integration into the European electricity market.
 The organisation performing such certification is the Energy Community Secretariat, an international organisation.

 In order to be certified, a company must satisfy certain requirements, such as requirement to be independent, including from the government.
 So, appointment of Ukrenergo CEO by government resolution would affect adversely the prospects of obtaining the certification sought by Ukraine.